simonq80/ml-task3/Report.md

 | **0.567** | **0.00001**  | **TRUE**  |
 | 0.561 | 1.00E-05 | FALSE |

+### 2b.
+Number Processing

+In number processing, we used the SVM algorithm using the fav_number, tweet_count, link_color and sidebar_color as our independent features.
+Of course, gender was our target feature.
+The gender feature was converted to dummy variables using One Hot Enoding.
+The link_color and sidebar_color features are hex values and so, for number processing, we converted the hex value into three features representing the red, green and blue values of the colours.
+Finally, the features used were normalised.
+These edited features were then used to train the model and make predictions.

 ## 3. Evaluation

 ### 3a.
 Text Processing